Four-square is a technique that car dealerships use to encourage potential buyers to focus on:

 |Hat Size?||Zodiac Sign?||May As Well Add These? ¯\_(ツ)_/¯|

-While yes, trade in and price of the vehicle should in fact be critical elements in the negotiation process, the salesperson will encourage the customer to focus on down payment and monthly payment.
+While trade in and price of the vehicle should in fact be critical elements in the negotiation process, the salesperson will try to confuse the customer into focusing on down payment and monthly payment.

 Well hang on, it gets crazier!!!

-A customer negotiating with a salesperson using a four-square sheet is almost certainly not winning.
+A customer negotiating with a salesperson using a four-square sheet is not winning.

-Allowing yourself to be lead through a four-square presentation is akin to turning car buying into a WWE wrestling event.
+Allowing yourself to be lead through a four-square presentation is akin to turning your car buying experience into a televised wrestling event.

 Such an encounter is not merely rigged, it is outright choreographed.